 Use a simple design

-When browsing online people tend to glance rather than look.
-And they flit rather than linger.
+When browsing online people tend to glance rather than look, and flit rather than linger.

 So, whether you’re having a website custom built or using a free or paid theme, keep the design simple.